della222/BU-Sociology-Opioid-Crisis/README.md

 - number of donors
 - number of shares
 - amount raised compared to total goal (as a percentage)
+- number of campaign updates
+- number of campaign comments

 ChromeDriver is included, so the user does not have to change to their local path.